syheliel/jpf-wiki-sync/Home.md

 ---

 #### Latest JPF News
+*  07/21/2022 JPF is now on Twitter!
+Check out our feed for the latest news and updates: [https://twitter.com/Java_Pathfinder](https://twitter.com/Java_Pathfinder)
 *  05/13/2022 [JPF Workshop 2022](https://github.com/javapathfinder/jpf-core/wiki/Java-Pathfinder-Workshop-2022) will be co-located with [ASE 2022](https://conf.researchr.org/track/ase-2022/ase-2022-workshops) in Ann Arbor, Michigan, United States.
 Please consider submitting a paper.
 *  03/09/2022 [GSoC 2022](https://summerofcode.withgoogle.com): The JPF team has been accepted again as mentor organization for the GSoC program!
 To learn more, please visit the [JPF/GSoC](JPF-Google-Summer-of-Code-2022) page.
 *  11/23/2021 [JPF 2021](https://github.com/javapathfinder/jpf-core/wiki/JPF-Day-2021-(Online)): The JPF team organizes a virtual JPF day this year!
 Check our [call for participation](https://github.com/javapathfinder/jpf-core/wiki/JPF-Day-2021-(Online)).